 07/31/2024 It's been about a year since I moved to New York, and I thought it would be interesting to see how much money I've spent in the past 12 months.

 Going into this, I knew I spent a lot of money on clothes, but I didn't realize that it would be more than I spend on tech.
 Maybe because I buy clothes in small increments, which add up to a lot.
 And when I buy a piece of technology, it's like a very big purchase.
 I also feel like buying clothes is a habit of mine, because I used to sell clothes in Canada.
-Now that I moved here, I don't...
+I don't anymore, after moving here.

 I actually don't mind spending most of my money on clothes, but I do want to buy less items, and put more priority on quality and special pieces.
 Another thing I buy is books and K-pop albums.
 I think books are a pretty valuable investment, but I want to spend less on K-pop albums.
 Last thing – I feel like I don't spend enough money on others.
 This year, I want to be more generous.